 Services of Students with Disabilities (SSD).

-To request accommodations, please contact Paul Leverington.
-Mr. Leverington serves as the ADA Officer for Students at UTPB.
-He can be reached via email at firstname.lastname@example.org, via phone on 432-552-4696, and in person in room 4243 of the Mesa Building.
+To request accommodations, please contact the ADA Office for Students The office can be reached via email at email@example.com, via phone on 432-552-4696, and in person in room 4242 of the Mesa Building.

 All disability documentation mus be on letterhead signed by the appropriate licensed educational, mental health, or medical professional who is certified or licensed practitioner in the area for which the diagnosis is made.
 NOTE: Documentation presented on a prescription pad slip by itself, is unlikely to be sufficient.